 - February 25, 2011Medical Litigation Alert

-A former all-state tennis player and captain of the Belleville Township High School East tennis team (1999–2000), Jason also enjoys playing basketball and golf.
+Jason Winslow enjoys spending time with his wife, Frederike Winslow (also a practicing lawyer), and their daughter, Claire.
+A former all-state tennis player and captain of the Belleville Township High School East tennis team (1999-2000), Jason also enjoys playing golf when time and weather permit.

 J.D., George Mason University School of Law, 2007